spacemeshos/testnet-guide/guide/setup.md

+# Setup Wallet + Mining

-## Step 2 - Setup Wallet + Miner
+## Step 1 - Wallet Setup
 Double-click the Spacemesh App Icon to launch it.
 You should now see this welcome screen:

 ![](../images/v1.0/welcome.png)

-Let's setup a Spacemesh Miner and Wallet.
-First, some definitions...
+Let's now proceed to setup a Spacemesh full p2p mode, the mining process, and a Spacemesh Coins Wallet.
+But first - some definitions...

-### Spacemesh Miner
-!> The Spacemesh Miner is a Spacemesh full p2p software which is configured to participate in consensus, maintain the Spacemesh coin ledger, and to earn you Spacemesh Coin awards for your participation in the network and the protocol.

-### Spacemesh Wallet and Accounts
+## About the Spacemesh Wallet
-!> A wallet holds one or more accounts.
-A Spacemesh Account is identified by a long unique address such as `0x2012...0a1f`.
+> A wallet holds one or more coin accounts.
+An account is identified by a long unique number such as `0x2012...0a1f`.
 It allows you to send and receive Spacemesh Coins and in the future run decentralized applications.
 Each account has a Spacemesh coins balance which you can spend.

-Let's now setup a new wallet to manage your Spacemesh Coins and to provide your Miner with a `coins awards account`.
+Let's now setup a new wallet to manage your Spacemesh Coins and to provide your full p2p node with a `coins awards account`.

-!> A `coins awards account` is a wallet account you setup and use to receive Spacemesh Coins for running a Miner.
+> A `coins awards account` is a wallet account you setup and use to receive Spacemesh Coins for running a Spacemesh full p2p node.

-?> Note that you can skip the Miner setup and run the Spacemesh App in `wallet-only mode`.
-This is useful if you only want to transact with Spacemesh Coins on your laptop when, for example, you run a Miner on your desktop.
-See [this guide](#) for more info about this configuration.
+?> Note that you can skip the full p2p node and the mining setup and run the Spacemesh App in `wallet-only mode`.
+This is useful if you only want to transact with Spacemesh Coins on your laptop when, for example, you run a Spacemesh full p2p node on your desktop.
+See [this guide](wallet_mode.md) for more info about this configuration.

+---

-Click on `SETUP` to start the Miner + Wallet one-time setup process.
+Click on `SETUP` to start the setup process.

 The next screen should look like this: